chauff/cse1500-web-transcripts/Lecture-3.md

 ## Take-aways of book chapter 4

-If you have already read Chapter 4 of the course book, you should know:
+Haing read chapter 4 of the course book in preparation for this lecture, you should know:

 - the basics of JavaScript;
 - how to include JavaScript in your web application;
 - what the [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is;
 - the DOM;
 - the basics of `jQuery` - a cross-platform JavaScript library designed to simplify the client-side scripting of HTML.
-It provides a lower-level API to simplify working with the DOM across browsers. `jQuery` is still one of the most popular JavaScript libraries in use today (despite the rise of alternatives, newer frameworks that incorporate a lot of `jQuery` functionality), with more than half of the most trafficked web sites in the world relying on a variant of `jQuery`.
-Its strength is its ability to simplify tedious tasks.
+Its popularity has steadily declined over the past few years as modern browsers implement more and more functionalities that `jQuery` was designed to make easy.
+It is still though very much in use as many large-scale projects still have it as a dependency.

-In this lecture we built upon chapter 4 and cover a number of important JavaScript design patterns.
+In this lecture we built upon book chapter 4 and cover a number of important JavaScript design patterns.

 ## Examples throughout the lectures